 The occasion on which one is reminded of the state of things in the real world.

 *** Landscape I

-Landscape is a cultural phenomenon which evolved from painting, via photography, to the moving images of film and now largely animation.
-The representation of landscape has transformed from the specific and framed image in the 16th century, to an immersive rendering of landscape as an all encompassing ambience.
+Landscape as the cultural phenomenon, the mutation of the specific and framed image of the 16th century, to an immersive rendering of landscape, into an all encompassing ambience.

 “All the visible features of an area or land often considered in terms of their aesthetic appeal.”
 [Oxford Dictionary]; or “An expanse of scenery that can be seen in a single view.”
 [Free Dictionary]; etc.

 “Landscape is the image of the whole—the world and what happens in it.”
 [B. Verschaffel]